 San Francisco’s Health Care Security Ordinance (HCSO) ensures all workers in the city have access to health care benefits.
+It was enacted after the 2006 formation of San Francisco’s Universal Healthcare Council.
 Under this ordinance, employers with at least 20 employees must contribute toward those benefits for eligible employees, but employers can choose exactly how to direct the funds.

 This article explains what the Health Care Security Ordinance is all about, the HCSO requirements for employers, and where Healthy SF comes into play.